xoxzo/blog.xoxzo.com/content/Tutorials/checking-your-sms-status-en.md

 Of course, the cost will depend on which number you are sending too.
 You can get the pricing details here: [SMS Pricing](https://www.xoxzo.com/en/about/pricing/#sms)

-The SMS statuses is in this list:
+The SMS statuses are in this list:
 |---|---|
 | QUEUED | Message put into queue and will be delivered shortly |
 | OK | Message successfully delivered |